CianMRoche/AstroWiki/Emission & the ISM/Nebulae.md

 ## Nebula
-A luminescent, diffuse part of the [[Interstellar medium|interstellar medium]], often star-forming regions.
+A luminescent, diffuse part of the [[ISM|interstellar medium]], often star-forming regions.

 **Consist of**:
 - ionized, neutral or [[Spectra#Molecular hydrogen|molecular hydrogen]]